 According to the CDC more than 1 in 3 of American adults suffer from obesity.
 The National Institute of Diabetes and Digestive and Kidney Diseases reports that 1 in 20 adults are morbidly obese.
+Most of healthcare practitioner clients from Logic Inbound says the major cause of sickness is due to what we put into our mouth and feed our gut.
 While studies do show that genes, family history, diseases and syndromes can contribute to significant weight gain, common factors are often overeating and environmental factors.

 So, what makes us eat too much?
 Is it because we are repeatedly blasted with fast food ads on television and radio?
 Is it the decadently delicious dessert recipes filling TV ads, our Facebook feeds and Pinterest boards?
 Is it the work break rooms and social events encircling refreshment tables?
 Is it that, as a nation, we are consuming more preservatives and added sugars than ever before and eating more meals from the drive-thru?